NIVeriStandAdd-Ons/VeriStand-steps-for-TestStand/README.md

 ### Getting Started ###

+#### Documentation and Examples ####

 A **User Guide**, **Developer Guide**, and **Example Sequences** are installed to:

 **`<Public Documents>\National Instruments\NI VeriStand Steps for TestStand`**.

 These files can also be found in the **[Documentation](https://github.com/NIVeriStandAdd-Ons/VeriStand-steps-for-TestStand/tree/develop/Documentation)** folder in the top-level of this repository.

+#### Installing version 8.0.0 and newer (using NI Package Manager) ####
+***IMPORTANT: If upgrading from version 7.x.x or older be sure to remove any previous versions using Add/Remove Programs in the Windows Control Panel.
+If upgrading from version 8.x.x it is not necessary to remove previous versions.***

+1. *Download* the .nipkg file from the [Releases](https://github.com/NIVeriStandAdd-Ons/VeriStand-steps-for-TestStand/releases) page of this repository
+1. *Locate* the .nipkg file on your local drive
+1. *Install* the .nipkg file by double-clicking the file

+#### Installing version 7.2.2 and older (using LabVIEW Installer) ####
+1. **Uninstall any previous versions of the NI VeriStand Step Types using the Windows Control Panel**
+1. *Download* the .zip file containing the LabVIEW Installer for the new version from the [Releases](https://github.com/NIVeriStandAdd-Ons/VeriStand-steps-for-TestStand/releases) page of this repository
+1. *Unzip* the installer files to your local drive
+1. *Run* **setup.exe**.

 ### Required Software ###

 #### Currently supported NI VeriStand versions ####

-* VeriStand 2015 SP1
+* NI VeriStand 2015 SP1
-* VeriStand 2017
+* NI VeriStand 2017
-* VeriStand 2018
+* NI VeriStand 2018

 Beginning with version 7.2.2 each package or installer for the NI VeriStand Step Types includes support for *one version of VeriStand* and *all currently supported TestStand versions*.
-It is **not necessary** to have every version of TestStand installed in order to use the step types.
+It is *not* necessary to have every version of TestStand installed in order to use the step types.
+It is not necessary to reinstall the VeriStand Step Types after installing a new supported version of NI TestStand.

 #### Currently supported NI TestStand versions ####
-* TestStand 2014 (32- and 64-bit)
+* NI TestStand 2014 (32- and 64-bit)
-* TestStand 2016 (32- and 64-bit)
+* NI TestStand 2016 (32- and 64-bit)
-* TestStand 2017 (32- and 64-bit)
+* NI TestStand 2017 (32- and 64-bit)

 For example, the **ni-veristand-2018-steps-for-teststand_7.2.2+001.nipkg** package installs NI VeriStand 2018 compatible step types for all versions of TestStand listed above.

 Beginning with version 8.0.0 the NI VeriStand Step Types are available as an NI Package with the .nipkg file extension.
 Previous versions were distributed as a LabVIEW Installer.
 NI Package files can be installed using [NI Package Manager](http://search.ni.com/nisearch/app/main/p/bot/no/ap/tech/lang/en/pg/1/sn/catnav:du/q/ni%20package%20manager/)

 Version 7.2.2 is the last version available with a LabVIEW Installer.

-##### Installing version 8.0.0 and newer (using NI Package Manager) #####
-1. *Download* the .nipkg file from the [Releases](https://github.com/NIVeriStandAdd-Ons/VeriStand-steps-for-TestStand/releases) page of this repository
-1. *Locate* the .nipkg file on your local drive
-1. *Install* the .nipkg file by double-clicking the file

-##### Installing version 7.2.2 and older (using LabVIEW Installer) #####
-1. **Uninstall any previous versions of the NI VeriStand Step Types using the Windows Control Panel**
-1. *Download* the .zip file containing the LabVIEW Installer for the new version from the [Releases](https://github.com/NIVeriStandAdd-Ons/VeriStand-steps-for-TestStand/releases) page of this repository
-1. *Unzip* the installer files to your local drive
-1. *Run* **setup.exe**.

 ### Accessing Builds ###